 Getting Started

 Avi is an AI agent that works inside projects you organize around whatever you're doing — a company, a side project, a research area.
-You chat with it, and it can run tools to read and change real things: files, notes, GitHub issues, calendars, scheduled tasks, and more.
+You chat with it, and it can run tools to read and change real things: files, notes, GitHub issues, and more.
+It can also spin up background agents that keep working on a schedule after the chat ends.

 1. Sign up